Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Experimental Validation

-Our theory posits that the specific geometry of the Ridge is the origin of quantization robustness.
-To validate this, we investigated how quantization sensitivity changes as we move away from the Ridge's center ($\gamma^{*} = 0.02$).
-We measured the accuracy degradation induced by 2-bit quantization for various $\gamma$ values, keeping the load fixed at $P/N = 3.0$.
+Our theoretical interpretation suggests that the geometric structure of the Ridge plays a central role in quantization robustness.
+To examine this hypothesis, we investigated how quantization sensitivity changes as the kernel parameter moves away from the Ridge center ($\gamma^{*} = 0.02$).
+Specifically, we measured the accuracy degradation induced by 2-bit quantization for various $\gamma$ values while fixing the load at $P/N = 3.0$.

-The results are plotted in Fig.~\ref{fig:distance_to_ridge}.
-The plot reveals an asymmetric valley structure.
-In the local regime $(\gamma > \gamma^{*})$, accuracy degradation is consistently zero, as the small weights in this regime are less affected by discretization.
-However, the most striking feature appears in the global regime $(\gamma < \gamma^{*})$.
-As $\gamma$ decreases from the Ridge center, the accuracy degradation immediately escalates to a sharp peak of catastrophic failure around $\gamma \approx 0.01$.
+The results are shown in Fig.~\ref{fig:distance_to_ridge}.
+The plot reveals an asymmetric valley-like structure.
+In the local regime ($\gamma > \gamma^{*}$), the accuracy degradation remains nearly zero, consistent with the smaller weight magnitudes in this regime and their reduced sensitivity to discretization.
+In contrast, the most pronounced feature appears in the global regime ($\gamma < \gamma^{*}$).
+As $\gamma$ decreases from the Ridge center, the degradation rapidly increases and reaches a sharp peak around $\gamma \approx 0.01$, corresponding to catastrophic retrieval failure.

-This peak likely corresponds to the capacity limit of the network.
-At this critical point, the system is extremely fragile, and any parameter perturbation (like quantization) leads to a complete collapse of memory.
-The region to the left of this peak $(\gamma < 0.01)$ an overloaded phase where even the full-precision model fails to learn properly.
-This analysis confirms that the Ridge of Optimization is not merely the point of minimal quantization error, but rather a robust ``sweet spot'' situated safely adjacent to the precipice of memory overload.
+This peak likely corresponds to the capacity boundary of the network.
+Near this critical region, the system becomes highly sensitive to parameter perturbations, and quantization can induce a complete collapse of retrieval performance.
+The region further to the left ($\gamma < 0.01$) corresponds to an overloaded phase in which even the full-precision model fails to learn stable memories properly.

+Overall, these results suggest that the Ridge of Optimization is not merely a point of minimal quantization error, but rather a robust operating region located near the transition to memory overload.